CagriCatik/RRT-MPC/docs/architecture.md

    all parameters.
 2. **Map Preparation** uses `MapStage` to optionally generate a synthetic map, inflate obstacles and construct a binary occupancy grid.
-3. **Planning** runs inside `PlanningStage`, selecting between `RRTStarPlanner` or the rectangular `RRTPlanner` based on configuration.
-The stage now applies Catmull-Rom smoothing to the returned waypoints (reusing the planner spline settings) and packages the raw and smoothed variants into the `PlanResult` alongside the exploration tree.
+3. **Planning** runs inside `PlanningStage`, executing `RRTStarPlanner`.
+The stage applies Catmull-Rom smoothing to the returned waypoints (reusing the planner spline settings) and packages the raw, pruned, and smoothed variants into the `PlanResult` alongside the exploration tree.
 4. **Reference Building & Control** happens inside `TrajectoryTracker`, which converts the geometric path into an MPC reference, solves the QP with recovery logic, and integrates the vehicle model forward in time.